gleclaire/findbugs-maven-plugin/README.md

-# **Note:**  CodeHaus is being taken off-line so check back for any changes affecting this plugin.
+# **Note:**  CodeHaus has been taken off-line.

+Snapshots of the plugin are now located in the Sonatype Repository at https://oss.sonatype.org/content/repositories/snapshots/org/codehaus/mojo/findbugs-maven-plugin/

 findbugs-maven-plugin
 =====================